lamhq/tech-notes/pages/devops/aws/migration/dms.md

 ## Schema Conversion Tool (SCT)

-You leverage the SCT to convert existing database schemas from one engine to another.
+Schema Conversion Tool can copy database schemas for homogenous migrations (same database) and convert schemas for heterogeneous migrations (different database).

-It supports many types of relational databases, including both OLAP and OLTP.
-It even supports data warehouses.
+It supports many types of relational databases, including both OLAP and OLTP, also data warehouses.

 Support different targets.
 Converted schemas can be used for any supported Amazon RDS engine type, Amazon Aurora, or Amazon Redshift.